richard-duong/TLSCache/README.md

-	env.sh		// Script helps link libraries (run this before screen) setup.sh	// Run this once to setup the appropriate libraries reset.sh	// Reset the environment src/			// All code for client, proxy, and server components/	// Code relating to components
+	env.sh		// Script helps link libraries (run this before screen) setup.sh	// Run this once to setup the appropriate libraries reset.sh	// Reset the environment src/			// Source code for the TLSCache Application components/	// Components used for HRW, Bloom Filter, and Definitions system/		// Server/Proxy/Client Code and Architecture
-	system/		// Code relating to server/proxy/client architecture tests/		// Code to run for testing cmake/			// CMake find script. extern/			// Required third party tools and libraries- LibreSSL & CMake. licenses/		// Open source licenses for code used.
+	tests/		// Unit and Integration Tests cmake/			// CMake find script. extern/			// Required third party tools and libraries- LibreSSL & CMake. licenses/		// Open source licenses for code used.